miloter/mini-scanner/README.md

     Unknown character.
 In case of ambiguity, priority is established by the order given above from top to bottom.
+It is a stripped-down version of the original scanner, in which whitespace is ignored by default and comment syntax is not supported.
 ## Note:
 mini-scanner is an ESM module so you will need to add to your package.json: "type": "module"